West Azerbaijan province: Demographics

+Language and ethnicity

 There are no official statistics on the ethnic or linguistic makeup of Western Azerbaijan.
 Most of the population of the province consists of Azerbaijanis and Kurds, with smaller populations of Armenians, Assyrians, and Jews.
 On the question of linguistic majority of the province, linguist Anonby argued in 2019 that:

 Distribution

 The counties of Bukan, Mahabad, Oshnavieh, Piranshahr and Sardasht are populated by Kurds, while Chaldoran, Maku, Miandoab, Naqadeh, Salmas and Takab have a mixed population of both Azerbaijanis and Kurds.
 Salmas moreover has a Christian minority.

+Population

+At the time of the 2006 National Census, the province's population was 2,831,779 people in 655,260 households.
+The following census in 2011 counted 3,080,576 inhabitants in 822,152 households.
+The 2016 census measured the population of the province as 3,265,219 in 935,956 households.